telcat/vagrant-proxmox/README.md

 For the meaning of the various options, refer to the `Options` section below.

-You need an OpenVZ template that contains a vagrant user supplied with the default Vagrant SSH keys.
+You need an OpenVZ template or KVM ISO that contains a vagrant user supplied with the default Vagrant SSH keys.
 You can download an example Ubuntu based template [here](https://www.dropbox.com/s/vuzywdosxhjjsag/vagrant-proxmox-ubuntu-12.tar.gz).

 Finally run `vagrant up --provider=proxmox` to create and start the new OpenVZ container.